olaviinha/NeuralAudioStemSeparation/README.md

 3. Single YouTube URL
 4. Multiple YouTube URLs separated by spaces.
 Audio track from each youtube video will be individually processed in one go.

 Input will be separated to 4 stems: vocals, drums, bass and other.
-Stems will be saved as WAV files to your Google Drive (`output_dir`).
+Stems will be saved as WAV files to your Google Drive.

 ## Run in Google Colaboratory